beecoding-fr/priscilla/copilot/saas-jeunes-entrepreneurs.instructions.md

 - Use **Stripe** for:

-  - Subscription plans (Basic, Classic, Premium) for JEs.
+  - Subscription plans (Essentiel, Standard, Premium) for JEs.
   - Potential future one-off payments if needed.

 - Model: